 Celebrate this holiday by offering some holiday cookie recipes in your company newsletter like this bakery did, or give away a free cookie when customers come into your business.

 An email full of gift ideas

 Coming up with gift ideas is hard.
 Take some of the pressure off your customers by offering a series of holiday gift ideas.
-Rather than send one long email with a dozen options, break your emails into smaller, more specific topics like Piperlime did with its “Girls Guide to Guy Buys.”
+Rather than send one long email with a dozen options, break your emails into smaller, more specific topics.
+This email from Nike focuses on gifts for runners.

 Email a holiday greeting card

 You can go as simple or as elaborate as you’d like with a holiday card.
-You can use free card-creating sites like Punchbowl or you can create something fancier like OverIt did with this animated card for SUNY Albany.
+You can use free card-creating sites like Punchbowl.

 Be a holiday time-saver